-The District's only investments at June 30, 2021, were funds deposited with the State of Oregon LGIP, which is part of the Oregon Short-term Fund (OSTF).
+The District's only investments at June 30, 2022, were funds deposited with the State of Oregon LGIP, which is part of the Oregon Short-term Fund (OSTF).
 The OSTF is a cash and investment pool available for use by all state funds and eligible local governments.
 The LGIP is an open-ended, no-load diversified portfolio offered to eligible participants who by law are made custodian of, or have control over, any public funds.
 The District's investment in the LGIP is carried at cost, which approximates fair value.
 The state of Oregon's investment policies used in administering the LGIP are governed by statute and the Oregon Investment Council (the Council).
 The State Treasurer is the investment officer for the Council and is responsible for the funds on deposit in the OST.
 The OST's investments in short-term securities are limited by the portfolio rules established by the OSTF Board and the Council.
 In accordance with Oregon statutes, the investment funds are invested, and the investments of those funds managed, as a prudent investor would do, exercising reasonable care, skill, and caution.
 The LGIP's portfolio rules provide that broker/dealers meet certain qualifications and that investments are delivered to and held by a third-party custodian which holds the securities in the state of Oregon's name.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the risk that its fair value will decline if interest rates rise.
 In order to manage the interest rate risk of its investments, the District only invests in the LGIP.
 The LGIP has rules that require at least 50 percent of its investments to mature within 93 days, not more than 25 percent may mature or reset in over a year, and all other investments must mature in no more than three years.
-At June 30, 2021, the LGIP's investments in these categories were 58.43 percent, 17.27 percent, and 24.85 percent, respectively.